s-auharda293/shoe_sphere/README.md

-eCommerce App - Shoe Store
+eCommerce App - Shoe Sohere
 A responsive eCommerce app built with React.js and Tailwind CSS for browsing and purchasing shoes.

 Features: